Charging a zero emission electric vehicle

 Before installing a networked charge unit, your agency must:

-- define the cost and requirements to install EV charging infrastructure at their premises
+- define the cost and requirements to install ZEV charging infrastructure at their premises

 - get building owner approval.

-- Liaise with your facilities team to get in-principle building owner approval before proceeding with further investigations.
+- Liaise with your facilities team before ordering the vehicle to get in-principle building owner approval before proceeding with further investigations.

 - Once approval is received, contact one of the providers on the Electric Vehicle Charging Infrastructure Standing Offer Arrangement (SOA) to arrange an inspection of your site.
 Ensure you have access to all areas such as switchboards.